gearglow/ReptiliaWithATwist/The List.md

 "Like that I'm a girl?"
 Harry asked.

 "No, that one was going to bubble up around this time in your life regardless.
 Puberty, don'tcha know.
-So we tied this first mindscape entrance to that realization as a trigger, since thanks to your between-lives training you can do something about it now."
+But before, you were so intent on not standing out that you just repressed it for the rest of your life.
+Now, though, since thanks to your between-lives training you can do something about it, we tied this first mindscape entrance to that realization as a trigger to bring you here."

 "Really?"
 Harry said.
 A cold prickling sensation washed over her scalp.
 "Wait, don't tell me.
 I'm a shape-shifter, right?"

 Janet stood with a smile.
 "Pretty much!
 Come on, it's time to show you the study."

 They went down the hallway to a huge room filled with books, expansive bay windows with cozy-looking reading nooks, a substantial desk, and a floor safe tucked away in a corner.
 A black leather binder was sitting on the desk.
 Janet gestured to it.
-"Here's the list!
-It's full of useful foreknowledge, but you'll only be able to read the parts you can act on or already know about at any given time.
-Too much future knowledge cam mess you up.
-Your last self said it wouldn't do to have you too far out of sync with your peers, after all; you're too isolated as it is."
+"Here's The List!"
+Elysia could hear the capital letters.
+"It's full of useful foreknowledge, but you'll only be able to read the parts you can act on or already know about at any given time.
+Too much future knowledge can mess you up.
+Your last self said it wouldn't do to have you too far out of sync with your peers; after all, you're too isolated as it is."

 Harry nodded and opened the binder.